paytons3/Rockset_Recipes-Autoscale_VI_Custom_Schedule/README.md

-# Rockset Recipe: Auto-Scale Virtual Instance on a Custom Schedule
+# Rockset Recipe: Auto-Scale a Virtual Instance on a Custom Schedule

 In this recipe, we'll be creating an "analytics" [Virtual Instance](https://docs.rockset.com/documentation/docs/virtual-instances) that will auto-scale up during peak workload hours and then auto-scale down after peak hours.
 We will implement this using [Scheduled Query Lambdas](https://docs.rockset.com/documentation/docs/query-lambdas#scheduled-query-lambdas).